What Is Connected TV? How CTV Advertising Works (2026)

 Connected TV Devices

-What are Connected TV devices?
-Well, there are quite a few to choose from, and there are many ways to stream CTV or OTT content.
+There are quite a few CTV devices to choose from, and there are many ways to stream CTV or OTT content.
 These are also the platforms where your CTV advertising campaigns will be shown.

 Tablets, Phones, Desktops